Esophageal Cancer

 English

-.
+Michael Sullivan is a Gastroenterologist practicing medicine in Kingsport, Tennessee.
 Dr. Sullivan is rated as a Distinguished provider by MediFind in the treatment of Esophageal Cancer.
-His top areas of expertise are Gastroesophageal Reflux Disease (GERD), Painful Swallowing, Swallowing Difficulty, and Gastritis.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Gastroesophageal Reflux Disease (GERD), Painful Swallowing, Swallowing Difficulty, and Gastritis.
+Dr. Sullivan is board certified in American Board Of Internal Medicine.

 What are the support groups for Esophageal Cancer?